+Our current offerings are limited to nonprofit (501c3) organizations.
 Schedule a free 20-minute consultation to learn more about how our services can help your organization.
 We will respond within 24 hours.

 Scribe, LLC was created with a vision to help nonprofits grow their community impact through powerful storytelling, strategic thinking, and creative solutions.
 Our comprehensive grant writing services allow nonprofits to more effectively serve their constituents.

 We will conduct a comprehensive review of your organization and provide a detailed action plan to help you become grant-ready.

 We will research funders that align with your mission and programs.
 Our goal is to provide your organization with up to 20 prospective funders.

 This service includes prospect research, developing strategies for funding, and building relationships with funders.
 We will also write a concise proposal detailing your organization's impact on your clients and community.

 This overall management plan includes all of our services listed above plus managing your grants calendar and completing grant reports.

 We will train your development staff to establish and grow your grants program.
 We will work with your organization to develop a compelling story for funders, design a grant management system, and review existing grants.

 We will provide short-term grant services to your organization during an employee leave or during the hiring process for a full-time staff grant writer.

 Scribe, LLC is dedicated to helping each client achieve their fundraising goals.
 Some clients come to us without having ever submitted a grant before while others have thriving programs.
 Our work is centered around the individual client's needs and goals for their organization.
 Ultimately, our goal is to help nonprofits gain the funding they need to carry out their mission.
 Here are some of the organizations we have been honored to work with recently: